Workplace Safety Best Practices

-How many of the workplace safety best practices on this page do your work teams use to work injury-free on a daily basis?
-In my current role as a contract virtual TapRooT® root cause analysis and investigation process trainer, facilitator, and coach, I get the chance each year to work with over 500 safety professionals from 30 or more organizations.
-Over four decades, this level of exposure, coupled with my own personal experience in safety work system design and implementation, has taught me a lot.
+In one of my current roles, I serve as a contract virtual TapRooT® root cause analysis and investigation process trainer, facilitator, and coach.
+This role gives me the chance each year to work with over 500 safety professionals from 30 or more organizations.

-One of my biggest learnings over this time is simple, but not practiced by that many organizations.
-Each work team leader must demonstrate daily responsibility for the safety of their people.
-As with process improvement, quality, or team development, you can’t expect a department (such as the HSE or Engineering group) to keep your customers happy or your people safe.
-It has to be a team effort.
-Safety is something that every leader is responsible, and held accountable, for on a daily basis.
+As with process improvement, quality, or team development, you can't expect a department (such as the HSE or Engineering group) to keep your customers happy or your people safe.
+It must be a team effort.
+Safety is something that every leader is responsible, and held accountable for, every day.

-As a virtual trainer for the TapRooT® investigation and root cause analysis process, I get the opportunity to meet and talk with safety professionals from around the world.
+As a virtual and onsite trainer for the TapRooT® investigation and root cause analysis process, I get the opportunity to meet and talk with safety professionals from around the world.
 These people represent companies that are at different places on the safety performance spectrum.
-Some have gone months, if not years, without a lost time accident.
-They rarely have OSHA reportable incidents, even though other companies still experience fatalities.

 As a performance improvement coach, there is one main question I continue to ask.
 Why is there such a difference in safety performance across these companies?
 You might think that the companies with the relatively weak safety records work in more hazardous environments.
 That is not always the case.

 Some of our TapRooT® customers work in very hazardous work environments, such as offshore oil rigs or deep tunnel mines.
 Even so, their lost time and OSHA reportable rates are low, even in comparison to relatively safer industries.
-Why does this performance difference exist?
-The answer is simple.
-These organizations use safety work system best practices.

 As a Plant Manager, Production Manager, Director of Quality, and Industrial Engineer, I know that a system gives you what you design it to give you.
 These companies have great safety records because they design their safety systems to produce better safety results.
 The companies that struggle to improve their safety records have relatively weak workplace safety systems and practices in place.

-They may preach safety and have a safety professional on staff.
-People attend the required safety training each month.
-However, their safety work system lacks key design features.
-Take a look at my “Top Ten” list of workplace safety system weaknesses.
+Look at my "Top Ten" list of workplace safety system design flaws.
 Do any of the ten weaknesses sound familiar to you?
 If so, how many of them hold back your efforts to pursue safety process excellence?

-Why do I think personal safety is one of the easier performance areas to improve?

-Personally, I think personal safety is one of the easier performance area to improve in.
+Personally, I think personal safety is one of the easier performance areas to improve in.
 The other areas that I consider to be more of a challenge are cost, quality, and morale.

 Do you struggle to attain better than average safety numbers?
 If so, you also probably have trouble with the quality of your products or services, the morale of your people, and your profit margins.

 Why do I think safety is the easiest performance area to improve in?
 The answer is simple.
-You can more clearly see whether or not you have safety issues!
+You can more clearly see whether you have safety issues!
 Quality problems are typically more difficult to spot.
 Morale challenges are even more difficult to identify.

 When I say this, you might think that I mean you can see work area hazards, so you ought to be able to eliminate them.
 While this is true, I am speaking much more about unsafe acts than I am about unsafe conditions.
-Most safety professionals know that most accidents are a result of unsafe acts, versus unsafe conditions.
-The great thing about safety is that we can also see unsafe acts, just as easily as we can see unsafe conditions.

 The problem is that we don’t have systematic approaches in place to (1) regularly identify unsafe acts and (2) consistently address these unsafe acts when we see them IN AN EFFECTIVE MANNER.
 A sound near-miss program or behavior-based safety program should do this.
 Unfortunately, far too few organizations have such approaches in place.
-When they do, these approaches are often poorly designed and even more poorly executed.
-However, the problems are still easy to spot.

 This is the biggest challenge that faces those companies who struggle to improve their safety records.
 In these companies, safety improvement is seen as the responsibility of the safety professional, the safety department, or someone else other than the work team leader (the process owner).
-In these organizations, EACH work team leader (manager, supervisor, or lead person) IS NOT required to identify and correct the safety concerns that exist in their area on a consistent basis.
-Such work is left up to the safety professional.

-Work team leaders might have safety measures in their performance expectations.
-Unfortunately, we rarely expect these people to demonstrate HOW they change their work systems to make the numbers improve.
 They count on the safety people or the engineers (or threats and fear tactics) to make them look good at the annual review.
 This is not a sustainable, or recommended, approach.

 The need for safety improvement may show up as a sentence or two in a work team leader job description, but how do they approach their jobs each day?
 Look at how they spend their time.
 Listen to the types of things they say when they talk with their people.
-How much of a safety focus do you see?
-Such behavior is a cultural problem.
-However, it is also the leverage point where significant safety gains can be made.

 The “Safety System Star” contains five key components - measures, recognition, procedures, improvement processes, and workgroup meetings.
 These five components should be part of any well-rounded safety system.